OPERATION

 Base Layers

 These pass the stink test!
-Sentry will wear these multiple days in a row and somehow does not smell.
+Sentry will wear these merino wool base layers multiple days in a row and somehow does not smell.
 They are soft and comfortable and a staple.

 Men's Base Layer Top